Skip to Main Content

 Smoking Laws

-Nearly all indoor public places (including most places of work) are smoke-free due to the Indiana Smoke-Free Air Law (2012).
+Nearly all indoor public places (including most places of work) are smoke-free due to the Indiana Smoke Free Air Law (2012).
 Smoking is still permitted in bars, tobacco shops, gaming facilities, membership clubs, and other similar establishments.

 Break Time to Express Milk

 Indiana has no specific legislation to protect or support breastfeeding mothers in the workplace.
-However, to the extent reasonably possible, private employers in Indiana employing 25 or more employees, as well as public employers in Indiana, must provide a private location other than a toilet stall, where an employee can express breast milk in privacy during any period away from the employee's assigned duties.
+However, to the extent reasonably possible, private employers in Indiana employing 25 or more employees as well as public employers in Indiana, must provide a private location other than a toilet stall where an employee can express breast milk in privacy during any period away from the employee's assigned duties.
 Furthermore, employers must, to the extent reasonably possible, provide a refrigerator or other cold storage for keeping expressed breast milk or allow the employee to provide her own cold storage device for keeping expressed breast milk.
-See Ind.
+Ind.
 Code § 22-2-14-2; Ind.
 Code § 5-10-6-2(b).

 If the mother is protected by the Fair Labor Standards Act (FLSA), employers are required to provide reasonable break time for an employee to express breast milk for their nursing child.

 For public employers, the state and political subdivisions must provide a female employee reasonable paid break time each day to express breast milk for the employee's infant child.
 If possible, the break time must run concurrently with any normal break time given to the employee.
 However, public employers are not required to provide the additional break time if the break time would unduly disrupt the operations of the state or political subdivisions.
-See Ind.
+Ind.
 Code § 5-10-6-2(a).

 In general, a woman may breastfeed her child anywhere the woman has a right to be.
-See Ind.
+Ind.
 Code § 16-35-6.

 Pregnancy and Childbirth Accommodation